Definition: Computer Vision Syndrome (CVS) is a group of visual, or ocular, symptoms caused and/or exacerbated by the use of a computer.

 Orientation of the computer display with respect to the user is one factor that frequently contributes to CVS.
 Ideally, the screen should be directly in front of the user at a viewing distance of 20-28 inches.
 The eyes should be in a downward gaze of about 15 degrees when viewing the screen.
 As a result, the top of the screen should be below the horizontal eye level of the operator and tilted back slightly (10-20 degrees).
 This allows for optimized eye performance as well as proper head and neck posture.

 Computer Related Dry Eye

-A decreased blink rate and increased tear evaporation (frequently compounded by the poor air quality of many work environments) can cause/ exacerbate dry eye in computer users.
+A decreased blink rate and increased tear evaporation (frequently compounded by the poor air quality of many work environments) can cause/exacerbate dry eye in computer users.
 Studies have shown up to a two-thirds decline in a person's blink rate during computer use.
 In one study, while sitting and conversing (and not reading) the normal blink rate averaged 15-20 times per minute as compared with 6-7 times per minute while reading a computer screen.
 Reduced blink rate isn't just a phenomenon of computer use.
 The blink rate slows any time an individual fixates, or stares, for prolonged periods such as while watching television, reading a book or driving a car.
 While reading a book, the eyes are looking downward and only half open, limiting tear evaporation.
 By contrast, computer users gaze straight ahead with their eyes fully open exposing twice as much of their ocular surface thus allowing for greater evaporation of their tear film.
-Treatment for computer related dry eye follows the same course one would pursue for other forms of dry eye (i.e. artificial tears, tear augmenters, a desk top humidifier, topical medication such as Restasis, etc.).
+Treatment for computer related dry eye follows the same course one would pursue for other forms of dry eye (i.e. preservative free artificial tears, punctal plugs, a desk top humidifier, topical medication, etc.).

-Using a matte screen filter to reduce glare and/or enhancing the contrast on your computer can help to alleviate asthenopia (eye strain).
+Using a matte screen filter to reduce glare and/or enhancing the contrast on your computer can help to alleviate eye strain.